View all Faculty

 Biography

-Our mission is to improve human health through the development of precision medicine technologies to study and diagnose infectious, immune and microbiome-associated disease.
+Our lab’s mission is to improve human health through the development of high-throughput measurement technologies for biology and medicine.
+We are focused on tools to study and diagnose infectious, immune and microbiome-associated disease.
 Our research brings approaches from engineering, biophysics, and computational biology to genomics and medicine.

 We pursue research in two areas: